What To Do in Denver: An Insider’s Guide

 - Bacon Social House: Because bacon.

 - Linger: Converted from a historic mortuary, Linger is known as Denver’s finest “Eatuary.”
 If you can get over its slightly macabre origins, the restaurant serves delicious street food dishes from around the world.
+Also has a great rooftop view!

 - The Noshery: Try their vanilla latte — they make their vanilla in-house!